karannewatia/Mycelium/README.md

 # Mycelium submission for SOSP 2021

-onion-routing:
-- all onion routing code

 crypto:
+- Python code for user-side/aggregator-side FHE operations (crypto/code/python_version)
-- MPC files for decryption and benchmarking for local multiplications, etc. (crypto/code/scalemamba_version and crypto/code/python_version)
+- MPC files for decryption (crypto/code/scale_mamba_version)
-- EC2 experiment instructions/scripts (crypto/mpc_amazon_ec2_benchmarking/)
+- Amazon EC2 experiment instructions/scripts (crypto/mpc_amazon_ec2_benchmarking/)

-re_sharing:
-- Re-sharing (extended VSR protocol) proof-of-concept/rough implementation

 zkp
-- ZK proofs
+- code for ZK proofs

+original_graphs
+- the graphs we generated from the data we obtained

 graph_scripts
 - all scripts used for generating the graphs for the paper

-original_graphs
-- the graphs we generated from the data we obtained
+re_sharing:
+- Re-sharing (extended VSR protocol) proof-of-concept/rough implementation

+onion-routing:
+- all onion routing code

 onion_routing_costs.xslx:
 - costs from running the onion routing code on CloudLab machines